kfb19/graphics-coursework/README.md

 ### Rotation

 Rotation is implemented in the matutils section of the code.
 The rotation matrix is given, and is referred to in jungle-scene.py as orientation.
-It has been used on several of the trees, and you can manually use it on the frog by using 'a' and 'd' to rotate it anticlockwise and clockwise.
+It has been used on several of the trees, and you can manually use it on the big elephant by using 'a' and 'd' to rotate it anticlockwise and clockwise.

 ### Local Illumination